hapax/hapax.github.io/assets/teaching.md

 and so on, which all play a role in the effectiveness of a class.
 How do you optimise average student outcomes in this multidimensional landscape?
-It looks like an intractable problem for a regular class.
+It looks intractable for any class which isn't also a research project.
 Given the uncertainties, game theory tells us we should focus on maximising the minimum outcome.
-I think the worst outcome is permanently turning students off mathematics and its sister sciences, and hence we should address the students at greatest risk.
+I think the worst outcome is permanently turning students off mathematics and its sister sciences.
-Leaving the scrubland is the first step.
+Hence, we should address the students at greatest risk, and leaving the scrubland is the first step.

 #### 1.4.
 Roads to nowhere <a id="sec-1-4" name="sec-1-4"></a>

-Of course, students need to practice walking before they wander off into the foothills, armed only with a compass and a sense of adventure.
+Of course, you need to practice walking before you can wander off into the foothills, armed only with a compass and a sense of adventure.
-Similarly, students need to learn how to manipulate symbols in order to do fun, engaging mathematics, and that takes practice.
+Similarly, you need to get good at basic manipulations before you can do really interesting mathematics.
-But if we tell them where we're headed, and all the amazing things we'll be able to see and do when we get there, maybe they won't mind practicing.
+But if we head towards interesting things, and tell the students where we're headed and all the amazing things they'll be able to see when they get there, maybe they won't mind practicing.
-And this is the real problem: not that students dril, but that *the scrubland never ends*.
+And this is the real problem: not that students drill, but that *the scrubland never ends*.
 They drill in order to keep drilling.
-They study shrubs here, so they classify some other shrubs down the road.
+They study shrubs here, so they can classify some other shrubs down the road.

 The truth is that scrubland is easy for everyone but the students.
 You don't need to be a good hiker to guide a class through the